globalbioticinteractions/ecm-workshop/_episodes/05-report-n-discuss.md

 ---
-title: "Working with Data Sources"
+title: "Reports & Whole Group Discussion"
-teaching: 10
+teaching: 0
-exercises: 10
+exercises: 30
 questions:
 - "How does GloBI discover interaction data?"
 - "How does GloBI integrate interaction data?"